Nightkingale/Wii-U-Time-Sync/.github/README.md

   </a>
 </p>

-Wii U Time Sync is a Wii U homebrew plugin for the Aroma environment.
-It allows the console to automatically synchronize its date and time through the Internet, similar to the feature found on the Nintendo Switch and other modern devices.
+Wii U Time Sync is an Aroma plugin which automatically synchronizes the console's clock using one or more NTP servers.

 ## Installation
 For convenience, it is recommended that you download Wii U Time Sync from the [Homebrew App Store](https://hb-app.store/wiiu/Wii-U-Time-Sync).
 Both are maintained by me, and I ensure that the mirror is updated instantaneously after a new release.